 Fordice, Kirk, byname of Daniel Kirkwood Fordice, Jr. (b.
 Feb.
 10, 1934, Memphis, Tenn. - d.
 Sept.
 7, 2004, Jackson, Miss.), governor of Mississippi (1992-2000).
 He showed political skill in the 1991 election, beating Auditor Pete Johnson, the grandson and nephew of governors, in the Republican primary, then zeroing in on Democratic incumbent Ray Mabus.
 Mabus's tax plan had been rejected by the legislature and a 24-hour waiting period on abortion passed over his veto; he beat former Congressman Wayne Dowdy by only 50%-41% in the Democratic primary.
 In the general, Fordice campaigned against welfare and racial quotas.
 He trailed in polls but won 51%-48%, losing the larger urban areas but carrying the white countryside solidly.
 He became the first Republican governor elected in Mississippi since 1874.
 Fordice was not entirely successful; a 1% increase in the sales tax was passed over his veto.
 But he did get a capital gains tax cut, tort reform and more prison cells.
 He wanted to make Mississippi "the capital of capital punishment," and he eliminated air conditioning and television from prisons and required prisoners to wear stripes.
 He claimed to have cut state spending while Mississippi's riverboat casinos were generating much new revenue.
 He installed an "empowerment" interactive telephone line with information on state issues and legislators' positions.
 Mississippi governors have been allowed to seek a second consecutive term since 1986, but scandal-tarred Bill Allain didn't run in 1987 and Mabus lost in 1991.
 Fordice broke the jinx in November 1995 with his 55%-45% win over Mississippi Secretary of State Dick Molpus.
 Both had token opposition in the August primary.

 Forlani, Arnaldo (b.
 Dec.
-8, 1925, Pesaro), prime minister of Italy (1980-81).
+8, 1925, Pesaro, Italy), prime minister of Italy (1980-81).
 He gained extensive political experience at the local level before embarking on a career at Christian Democrat headquarters in Rome in the 1950s.
-Elected to the national Chamber of Deputies in 1958, Forlani received his first junior ministerial post in 1968.
+Elected to the national Chamber of Deputies in 1958, Forlani received his first junior ministerial post as minister of state investments (1968-69).
 He then served as Christian Democrat party leader from 1969 to 1973.
-In 1974 he was appointed defense minister by Premier Aldo Moro.
-A brief experience as minister in charge of relations with the UN led to his appointment for three years as Italy's foreign minister, a post exercised with diligence but without distinction.
+In 1974-76 he was defense minister under Premier Aldo Moro.
+A brief experience as minister in charge of relations with the UN led to his appointment for three years as Italy's foreign minister (1976-79), a post exercised with diligence but without distinction.
 In October 1980 he succeeded Francesco Cossiga to become head of Italy's 40th government since the end of World War II.
 He inherited an unstable political situation that was compounded by the breaking of a major scandal involving a government minister and some prominent public figures alleged to have helped defraud Italy of millions of dollars during the 1970s.
 He also had to deal with the much-criticized relief operation following the disastrous earthquake in southern Italy in November 1980 and a new bout of terrorism by the left-wing Red Brigades.
-Forlani's unflamboyant style and his unflappable manner stood him in good stead in dealing with this series of challenges, and the fact that he had always stood slightly apart from the factionalism that divides the Christian Democrats helped him to survive some hectic months.
+Forlani's unflamboyant style and his unflappable manner stood him in good stead in dealing with this series of challenges, and the fact that he had always stood slightly apart from the factionalism that divided the Christian Democrats helped him to survive some hectic months.
+In 1983-87 he was deputy prime minister.

 Forné Molné, Marc (b.
 Dec.
 30, 1946, La Massana, Andorra), head of government of Andorra (1994-2005).